 Artisan Bread in Five Minutes a Day

 For the bread lover in your life, consider this cookbook which makes homemade bread doable for even the busiest of folks.
 I often have dough in my fridge which can quickly be made into a boule, baguette, pizza crust or naan.
-Three other great cookbooks in the same vein: Healthy Bread in Five Minutes a Day: 100 New Recipes Featuring Whole Grains, Fruits, Vegetables, and Gluten-Free Ingredients; Peter Reinhart's Artisan Bread Every Day; and My Bread: The Revolutionary No-Work, No-Knead Method.
+Three other great cookbooks in the same vein: Healthy Bread in Five Minutes a Day: 100 New Recipes Featuring Whole Grains, Fruits, Vegetables, and Gluten-Free Ingredients (when my GF sister lived with me, I regularly baked gluten-free bread for her using the recipe in this book); Peter Reinhart's Artisan Bread Every Day; and My Bread: The Revolutionary No-Work, No-Knead Method.

 The Joy of Cooking